If you don't know your ang bao from your lo hei then you're going to need our guide to all the traditions of Chinese New Year in Singapore…

 7. Pineapple tarts / ong lei

-These yummy small parcels of pastry with a pineapple filling brings good luck and prosperity to the house.
+These yummy small parcels of pastry with a pineapple filling bring good luck and prosperity to the house.
 Ong lei literally translates to ‘prosperity has arrived’.

 8. Tangerines and mandarin oranges

-Tangerines represent wealth and oranges are a symbol of good luck, so they make a popular Chinese New Year gift amongst friends.
+Tangerines represent wealth, and oranges symbolise good luck, so they make a popular Chinese New Year gift amongst friends.
 Make sure to offer these fruits with both hands!
 Also, don’t be alarmed if your prezzie gets knocked back the first time around… It is polite for the recipient to refuse initially!
 The final day of Chinese New Year is also considered a time ripe for love.
-All the single ladies (cue Beyonce) write their phone numbers on mandarins and toss them into the river.
-The single men, on the other hand, will be waiting, eagerly, downstream to collect the fruits and eat them.
+All the single ladies (cue Beyoncé) write their phone numbers on mandarins and toss them into the river.
+The single men, on the other hand, will be waiting eagerly downstream to collect the fruits and eat them.
 The sweetest fruit the man tries is the lucky lady he should be dating for a lifetime of luck together!
 Much nicer than Tinder, we think.

 This massive Asian fruit shares its name with words similar to status and prosperity in Cantonese.
 It also represents good health, family and fertility.
 All that from a fruit!